ldstep/ldstepweblog/src/notes.md

 *Notes are shorter random posts, kinda like a microblog.
 They have [their own RSS feed](https://ldstephens.net/notes-feed.xml).*

 ---
+June 1, 2026, at 9:26:27 AM

+I've been flip-flopping text editors so frequently lately that I'm not sure which one I'm actually using on any given day.
+Whichever one I use, there's always something about it that I don't like and can't change.
+A couple of days ago, I decided to add iA Writer to the mix again.
+This morning I wanted to change the line height and paragraph spacing.
+Well, guess what.
+There is no option to change it.

+Which brings me back to where I always end up: Drafts.
+That's where I am this morning.

+---

 May 19, 2026, at 4:13:35 PM